 As the birthday girl, my parents let me eat whichever slice I wanted at the pool… But that was nearly impossible to pick!
 Should I ask for the corner piece with the most frosting ruffles?
 The one with a buttercream rose?
 The slice with my name on it??

-Thankfully, we normally ended up with some leftover cake, so I could usually eat my second choice for an after dinner dessert the next day… And I thoroughly enjoyed every last crumb, even scraping all of the frosting and cake morsels off of my plate with my fork and licking the fork clean.
+Thankfully, we generally ended up with some leftover cake, so I could usually eat my “second” choice piece for an after dinner dessert the next day… And I thoroughly enjoyed every last crumb, even scraping all of the frosting and cake morsels off of my plate with my fork and licking the fork clean.

 Yet as an adult, I find that most store-bought bakery chocolate cakes taste much too sweet… And even a little bland.
 Almost like watered down chocolate, rather than deep, rich, incredibly decadent chocolate cake.

-So for my birthday this year (it’s tomorrow!), I’m baking myself a batch of these homemade Healthy One-Bowl Dark Chocolate Cupcakes!
-They taste unbelievably rich and decadent, each bite bursting with chocolate flavor.
+So for my birthday this year, I’m baking myself a batch of these homemade Healthy One-Bowl Dark Chocolate Cupcakes!
+They taste unbelievably rich and decadent, where each bite bursts with chocolate flavor.
 They’re also supremely moist with just a hint of brownie-like fudginess!

-And unlike those store-bought cakes, these healthy chocolate cupcakes contain no refined flour or sugar… And they’re just 97 calories, including those gorgeous swirls of chocolate frosting on top!
+Unlike those store-bought cakes, these healthy chocolate cupcakes contain no refined flour or sugar… Including those gorgeous swirls of chocolate frosting on top!

 HOW TO MAKE HEALTHY ONE-BOWL CHOCOLATE CUPCAKES